NickPax/my-website/_structures/dependent-clause.md

 You are forgetting one thing -- that the car was still running.

-After the stormy weather -- great hail balls and rain -- they went outside.

 When a noun clause is used to rename the subject at the end of a sentence, use a dash.

 Example: